juliuste/feinstaub-bot/readme.md

 > ⚠ Increased fine dust pollution in Leverkusen: Bürrig, Schlebusch, Rheindorf, +1!
 PM10 4.98 µg/m³ (Eisholz) http://deutschland.maps.luftdaten.info/#14/51.046/7.009

+If you'd like to setup this bot for your own city, village or region, just let me know, I'm happy to help!

 ## Accounts

 Twitter accounts that currently use this project: